Return of Title IV Funds

-A student is considered to have withdrawn if he/she does not complete all of the days scheduled to complete within the semester.
-The determination of a withdrawal depends upon the original dates you enroll in for the semester.
-If you do not complete at least one course that goes through the latest end date of the courses on your schedule, you will be considered to have withdrawn and a return calculation will be performed.
+A student is considered to have withdrawn if they do not complete all of the days they were scheduled to complete within the semester.
+The determination of a withdrawal depends upon the original dates they enroll in for the semester.
+If they do not complete at least one course that goes through the latest end date of the courses on their schedule, they will be considered to have withdrawn and a return calculation will be performed.

-A student is considered to have officially withdrawn when he/she follows the college’s defined process to withdraw from classes.
+A student is considered to have officially withdrawn when they follow the college’s defined process to withdraw from classes.
 A complete withdrawal is defined as dropping all classes for a given semester.
 A student’s official withdrawal date is defined as:

 - The date the student signs and turns into the registration office a drop card OR